Direct Care Worker's Personal Assistance Services

-In Pennsylvania, the Department of Human Services (DHS) defines a Direct Care Worker (DCW) as an individual who provides
+In Pennsylvania, the Department of Human Services defines a Direct Care Worker as an individual who provides essential assistance with

 Direct Care Workers support participants by helping with tasks such as:

-DCWs may work through agencies or as independent providers, depending on the specific service model and program requirements.
-Their role is essential to
+Direct Care Workers may work through agencies or as independent providers, depending on the specific service model and program requirements.
+Their role is

 Key Task Areas